Dallinger/Dallinger/docs/source/dummies_experiment.rst

     networks_with_space = Network.query.filter_by(
         full=False).order_by(Network.id).all()

 If you are paying close attenion you might be wondering why the 2nd line looks odd, and in particular, why it doesn't use the ``networks()`` function we've already discussed.
-Chances are its because this function was written before ``networks()`` existed and so the search query is written in sqlalchemy (the library Dallinger uses to access the database).
+Chances are it's because this function was written before ``networks()`` existed and so the search query is written in sqlalchemy (the library Dallinger uses to access the database).
 If you go back up and look at ``networks()`` you'll see that its basically a slightly nicer wrapper for the same thing.
 So, the query could be rewritten as:
 ::

 	networks_with_space = self.networks(full=False)